BenLangmead/bowtie2/MANUAL.markdown

 ==================

 Download Bowtie 2 sources and binaries from the [Download] section of the Sourceforge site.
-Binaries are available for Intel architectures (`i386` and `x86_64`) running Linux, and Mac OS X.  A 32-bit version is available for Windows.
+Binaries are available for the Intel `x86_64` architecture running Linux, Mac OS X, and Windows.
 If you plan to compile Bowtie 2 yourself, make sure to get the source package, i.e., the filename that ends in "-source.zip".

 Building from source
 --------------------